 Vacation leaves for executive positions at CLBC vary and were negotiated at hire based on the amount of leave the incumbent had in his/her former position prior to joining CLBC.
 There is no relationship between vacation leave and the organization's compensation philosophy except insofar as a hiring incentive is concerned.

 Position Vacation Entitlement

 CEO 210 hours (30 days)

 VP, Organizational Development 210 hours (30 days)

-VP, Quality Services 1 140 hours (20 days)

 VP, Corporate Services 210 hours (30 days)

 VP, Policy & Program Development 245 hours (35 days)